Does Kratom Interact With Vardenafil (Levitra)?

 It doesn’t make you high, and its safety profile is impressive, though we’ll get to its side effects later.

-Kratom (Mitragyna speciosa) grows in Thailand and other countries in that area.
-Though they have different names for it, the people there have been chewing its leaves for a long time, taking advantage of its many therapeutic properties.
+Kratom (Mitragyna speciosa) grows in Thailand, Vietnam, Indonesia and other countries in Southeast Asia.
+Though they have different names for it, the people there have been chewing its leaves for a long time as a means to combat fatigue and pain.

 The rest of the world is just starting to utilize it, but many governments are skeptical.
-Its opioid-like effects scare some people off, and some states have banned it.
-The truth is, kratom is much safer than prescription opioids when it’s used correctly.
+Kratom’s opioid-like effects scare some people, and some states have banned it.
+The truth is that, when used correctly, kratom is much safer than prescription opioids.
 That’s why it’s crucial to know your state’s laws and be involved so kratom can remain legal.